oracle/cloudtestdrive/ATP/extending-apex-with-ADB/add-analytics/add-analytics.md

 ## STEP 8: Add Training History Data
 Imagine we ask ourselves "What is the secret of these high earners?
 Does a particular training for communication of these employees have something to do with their high earnings?"

-The training information is not stored in our APEX Time and Labor application.
+The training information is not stored in our APEX Time and Labour application.
 Instead, this data will be provided to the end user by Human Resources, by means of an Excel file.

 1. Download the training file from [here](./files/traininghistory.xlsx).